Peace of mind in your Dodd Frank reporting quality

 A full suite of controls for DFA reporting compliance

 Our ReportShield™ quality assurance service gives you the ability to demonstrate appropriate control over your reporting obligations.
 Features of the service include:

 - Accuracy testing of all DFA open positions at the Trade Repository

 - Full governance structure, policy documentation, guidance and training for staff on the reporting obligation

 - Completeness, validity and accuracy of reporting for part 43, 45 and 46

 - Cross-regulation testing to ensure consistency with other regimes

-- All client identifiers used are checked for appropriateness for the regulation and properly mapped
+- All client identifiers checked for appropriateness for the regulation and properly mapped

 - Application of an advanced reconciliation between a primary trading system and the records held at the Trade Repository